-1. For Fiscal Year 2016, what was the average number of days your agency reported for adjudicating requests for expedited processing?
-Please see Section VIII.A. of your agency's Fiscal Year 2016 Annual FOIA Report.
+1. For Fiscal Year 2017, what was the average number of days your agency reported for adjudicating requests for expedited processing?
+Please see Section VIII.A. of your agency's Fiscal Year 2017 Annual FOIA Report.

-Answer: All requests were processed in an average of 1.58 days.
-We did not adjudicate any requests for expedited processing.
+Answer: 1.66 days.
+ONHIR did not adjudicate any request for expedited processing, we filled the request instead.

-2. If your agency's average number of days to adjudicate requests for expedited processing was above ten calendar days, please describe the steps your agency will take to ensure that requests for expedited processing are adjudicated within ten calendar days or less.

-3. OPTIONAL: During the reporting period, did your agency conduct a self-assessment of its FOIA program?
-If so, please describe the methods used, such as reviewing Annual Report data, using active workflows and track management, reviewing and updating processing procedures, etc.
+- 2. If your agency's average number of days to adjudicate requests for expedited processing was above ten calendar days, please describe the steps your agency will take to ensure that requests for expedited processing are adjudicated within ten calendar days or less. - 3.
+During the reporting period, did your agency conduct a self-assessment of its FOIA program?
+If so, please describe the methods used, such as reviewing Annual Report data, using active workflows and track management, reviewing and updating processing procedures, etc. - Note: In September 2017, OIP released a FOIA Self-Assessment Toolkit as a resource for agencies conducting a self-assessment of their FOIA program.
+The Toolkit is available on OIP's website for all agencies to use.